 A living room and dining room establish the primary public spaces on the east side of the first floor.
 Off the living room is a bedroom (west) and the dining room (southeast).
-From the dining room radiate access points to secondary spaces including the bathroom (south), kitchen (west), and doors leading to the basement and second floor.
-Character-defining features of these spaces include: the hardwood floors; the plaster walls and interior window and door trim, paneled wood doors with original hardware, and the spatial arrangement of the rooms.
+From the dining room radiate access points to secondary spaces including the bathroom (south), kitchen (west), and a door leading to the basement.
+Doors to the laundry and rear exit (south) and stair and side exit (northwest) are accessed from the kitchen.
+Character-defining features of these spaces include: the hardwood floors; the plaster walls and interior door and window trim, paneled wood doors with original hardware, and the spatial arrangement of the rooms.

-Upstairs the central hallway accesses two bedrooms and a bathroom.
-The space containing the bathroom has been heavily altered and reflect recent, nonhistoric remodeling, while the remaining bedrooms and closets are relatively unchanged.
-Character-defining features of these spaces include: the hardwood floors; the plaster walls and interior window trim, paneled wood doors with original hardware, and the spatial arrangement of the rooms.
+Upstairs, the central stair accesses two bedrooms and a closet.
+The spaces containing the bedrooms have been altered and reflect recent, nonhistoric remodeling, including the removal of walls and the construction of a full bathroom in a closet off the south bedroom.
+Character-defining features of these spaces include: the plaster walls and interior window and door trim, paneled wood doors with original hardware, and the general arrangement of the rooms.